Apple gives NFC chip technology a prized seal of approval

 At a gala event on Tuesday, Apple Chief Executive Officer Tim Cook uncorked Apple's attempt at mobile payments, called Apple Pay, using NFC chips built into the company's two new iPhones and Apple Watch.

-NXP Semiconductors NV's dominates the market for NFC chips with Broadcom Corp accounting for much of the remainder.
-Chipmakers including Qualcomm, MediaTek Inc and Marvell Technology Group Ltd have their own NFC offerings and will have a chance to stake out more significant market share if Apple sets off an explosion in mobile payments.
+NXP Semiconductors NV's (NXPI.O) dominates the market for NFC chips with Broadcom Corp BRCM.O accounting for much of the remainder.
+Chipmakers including Qualcomm (QCOM.O), MediaTek Inc (2454.TW) and Marvell Technology Group Ltd (MRVL.O) have their own NFC offerings and will have a chance to stake out more significant market share if Apple sets off an explosion in mobile payments.

 Samsung, Motorola and other manufacturers already include NFC in many Android smartphones, and some mobile-payment inroads have been made in Asia.
 But with major payment systems like Google's Wallet failing to catch on, the technology has remained far from standard in handsets.